humanitycodes/www/coursework/lessons/slides/rails-intro.md

 <% end %>
 ```

-Now check out the app in your browser to make sure you're getting some cat pics at `/cat-pictures`.
+Now launch your app with `rails server` and check out the app in your browser to make sure you're getting some cat pics at `/cat-pictures`.

 ---